-Tens of thousands of properties important to people—millions of acres of farms, forests, scenic hillsides, historic landscapes, open spaces in cities, etc.—have been conserved with conservation easements.
+Tens of thousands of properties important to people—millions of acres of farms, forests, scenic hillsides, historic landscapes, green spaces in cities, etc.—have been conserved with conservation easements.
 While the first conservation easement was established in the late 19th century, the tool did not come into common use until the late 20th century.

 The conservation easement, which is an interest in real property, continues in force no matter who owns the land in the future.
 Practically all conservation easements are designed to be perpetual; for nearly all land trusts and circumstances, this is non-negotiable.

 A conservation easement can’t be created without a land trust or government that is willing to hold it.
 Land trusts working in a particular geographic area can be found at www.findalandtrust.org or, in Pennsylvania, at ConservationTools.org.

 Although usually not the determining factor in a landowner’s decision-making, federal income tax, estate tax, and potentially other tax benefits are available in conjunction with the donation and bargain sale of easements that meet certain requirements.

 Soon after a landowner or land trust broaches the idea of creating a conservation easement, the land trust will want to talk with the landowner about the conservation objectives to be advanced by the easement.
 These objectives will be shaped by the character of the property, the mission of the land trust, and the wishes of the owner.
 For example, the land trust and owner might include any one or more of the following as conservation objectives:

 Once the owner and land trust agree on the objectives, they typically discuss which uses of the land are and aren’t compatible with the objectives.
 Depending on the objectives, the owner and land trust may agree that restrictions such as the following may be necessary:

 They may agree that the easement will need to clearly permit the owner certain uses of the land.
 For example, an owner may want to ensure that they can: